-Our expert In-House Legal Consultants boast strong working relationships with companies across the UK.
+Our expert In-House Legal Recruitment Consultants boast strong working relationships with companies across the UK.
 Specialists in the in-house market, they are committed to introducing organisations with the highest quality legal professionals on a locum, contract and permanent basis.
 Our approach is targeted and focuses on the following sectors:

-Our focus on building genuine lasting relationships with both clients and candidates makes us stand out against our competitors, so if you want a recruitment partner you can trust get in touch with our specialist in-house legal recruitment team today.
+Our focus on building genuine lasting relationships with both clients and candidates makes us stand out against our competitors, so if you want a recruitment partner you can trust get in touch with our specialist in-house Legal recruitment team today.

 Meet the Team